cdransf/cd-11ty/src/uses.md

 - [Chrome](https://google.com/chrome): as time goes on I find I tend to need less customization and more that just _works_.
 To that end I've been using Chrome with a minimum of extensions (Readwise and 1Password).
 It syncs nicely to iOS and I block adds via nextDNS.
 - [Gmail Desktop](https://github.com/timche/gmail-desktop): yes it's Electron, but it's thoughtfully developed and built (be sure to opt into the latest beta updates ahead of the next major version).
-- [Alfred](https://www.alfredapp.com): I like Alfred for it's flexibility, a few added niceties that Spotlight doesnt support (like quick access to system commands) and the fact that it hews quite nicely to native platform expectations.
 - [Rectangle](https://rectangleapp.com): to quickly move around/organize/snap application windows.
 Using a Mac without it now feels like it's broken.
 - [Keyboard Maestro](https://www.keyboardmaestro.com): an endlessly flexible app that I underutilize for quick macros and keyboard shortcuts in a number of different apps.
 - [Bartender](https://www.macbartender.com): used to hide or conditionally show menubar items.